simonmichael/hledger_site/src/ledger.md

 hledger was inspired by the app that pioneered plain text accounting: Ledger (<https://ledger-cli.org>).
 This page describes differences between them, and a little history.

-If you are a Ledger user trying to use hledger with your data, feel free to skip ahead to [Interoperating tips](#interoperating-tips).
+If you are a Ledger user trying to use your data with hledger, feel free to skip ahead to [Interoperating tips](#interoperating-tips).
-And please let me know your experience in the [#hledger or #plaintextaccounting chats](support.md).
+And  please [let me know](support.md) your experience.
 Related: [#1962](https://github.com/simonmichael/hledger/issues/1962).

 ## Differences